 The Ballardvale District Firehouse was built to house horse drawn fire wagons.
 Andover Advertiser - Oct.
 10, 1879 - "A new bell is to be purchased for the steamer engine house and the one now in use is to be placed in the new bell tower of the engine house, Ballardvale."

 The firehouse served the Vale in that location for 24 years and then was moved from the original site to the current location in 1896 at the corner of Andover St. and Clark Rd.
-An addition to the rear of the house reported to be 30 x 40 and a 67 foot bell and hose tower were added at that time.
+The old station with its tower was placed to the rear of the lot and a new addition to the side facing the intersection, reported to be 30 x 40.
+The bell and hose tower was extended to 67 feet at that time.
 The hose tower was used to dry the hoses after a fire.
 The tower was removed in the 1950s.

 The first parcel of land was purchased from the B & M Railroad on Sept.
 16, 1871, Francis Cogswell, President of the company.